igrishaev/pg2/docs/json.md

 ## Custom Object Mapper

-One great thing about Jsonista is a conception of mapper objects.
-A mapper is a set of rules how to encode and decode data.
-Jsonista provides a way to build a custom mapper.
-Once built, it can be passed to a connection config so the JSON data is written and read back in a special way.
+One great thing about `jsonista` is its concept of mapper objects.
+Mapper is a set of rules how to encode and decode data. `jsonista` provides a way to build a custom mapper.
+It can be passed to a connection config so the JSON data is written and read back in a custom way.

 Let's assume you're going to tag JSON sub-parts to track their types.
 For example, if encoding a keyword `:foo`, you'll get a vector of `["!kw", "foo"]`.
 When decoding that vector, by the `"!kw"` string, the mapper understands it a keyword and coerces `"foo"` to `:foo`.

-Here is how you create a mapper with Jsonista:
+Here is how you create a mapper with `jsonista`:

 ~~~clojure